 Tamang Heritage Trail, the second day of the trek

-Short description: We descended from Gotlang village along the Bamdang Khola Valley.
-When we reached Chilime village, we crossed the river, and then steeply hiked to Cherka hamlet and Gonggang village.
+Short Description: We descended from Gotlang village along the Bamdang Khola Valley.
+When we reached Chilime village, we crossed the river and then steeply hiked to Cherka hamlet and Gonggang village.
 We ended our trekking day in Tatopani village (which means “hot water” in Nepali).

-When we left Gotlang village, we followed the line of chortens towards the Bamdang Khola Valley.
+When we left Gotlang village, we followed the line of chortens toward the Bamdang Khola Valley.
 In a courtyard, a woman winnowed the millet and, in another courtyard, a Tibetan woman wore a traditional hat (syadi), an apron at her back (guni), and big round earrings of mixed metal.

 We crossed the Chilime River on a suspension bridge and started a long and exhausting hike (860 m difference of altitude) toward Tatopani village.
 On our way to Cherka hamlet, we met a Nepali man who had been working in Malaysia for the past thirteen years.
-He was coming home to his wife and child, who lived in Gonggang village.
-The man carried only a bag on his shoulder and was happy to have someone to talk to on his way up to his village.
+He was coming back home to his wife and child, who lived in Gonggang village.
+The man carried only a bag on his shoulder and was happy to have someone to talk to on the way up to his village.
 He didn’t seem to hurry and we left him behind when he met another Nepali man he had known beforehand.

 From Cherka hamlet, we continued the exhausting ascent to Gonggang village (2227m altitude).
-We passed among traditional households and plots of agricultural land, situated on steep terraces.
+We passed among traditional households and plots of agricultural land situated on steep terraces.

 Tamang Heritage Trail, the third day of the trek

-Short description: We went from Tatopani village to Brimdang hamlet and then continued the ascent to Nagthali Ghyang.
+Short Description: We went from Tatopani village to Brimdang hamlet and then continued the ascent to Nagthali Ghyang.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.